 Tribune Publishing: In December 2018, during the Christmas holiday, Tribune Publishing was attacked by Ryuk ransomware, disrupting the delivery of LA Times and Tribune papers across the US.
 IT teams managed to identify the issue and bring back servers, but the virus overcame their security patches and began to re-infect the network.
 Tribune worked with the FBI to resolve but did not divulge specifics of the malware attack or its resolution.

 Tips to prevent Ryuk from affecting your networks

 CISOs and IT administrators should be proactive in protecting their enterprises against Ryuk ransomware attacks.
 Some suggested actions:

-Deploy a CDR solution: Content Disarm and Reconstruction (CDR)-based technology is proven to be highly effective in neutralizing external malicious threats while preserving the integrity and functionality of the original file.
+Deploy a Positive Selection solution: Positive Selection-based technology is proven to be highly effective in neutralizing external malicious threats while preserving the integrity and functionality of the original file.
 This technology applies to all files and email files incoming into an organization, whether as attachments, downloads from the web, or uploaded from a client-facing portal.